S$ 289 Find Cheap Flights from Southeast Asia to Kazakhstan

 • How many cities have direct flights to Kazakhstan?

-From Southeast Asia, there are direct flights to Kazakhstan from 4 cities.
-The city with the most direct flights is Bangkok, with 8 direct flights each week.
+From Southeast Asia, there are direct flights to Kazakhstan from 3 cities.
+The city with the most direct flights is Phuket City, with 12 direct flights each week.

 • How many direct flights to Kazakhstan are there each day?